 In regard to Griffiths' argument for locality, as described in his final note, one point needs to be stressed.
-Griffiths' two diagrams, Fig. (1a) and Fig. (1b), reveal that the "full state of affairs" in the later region R, containing particle b, depends upon which experiment is performed in the earlier region L, which contains particle a, upon which is performed an action, either L1 or
+Griffiths' two diagrams, Figs. (1a) and (1b), reveal certain differences pertaining to the later region R - which contains particle b - that depend upon conditions pertaining to the earlier region L, which contains particle a, upon which is performed an action, either L1 or